-1. Bath Royale Premium Round or Elongated Toilet Seat with Soft-Close, Quick-Release Cover
+1. Bath Royale Premium Soft-Close Round or Elongated Toilet Seat

 To begin with, let’s examine the most basic, and also the most popular product in this lineup.
 The Bath Royale soft-closing seat comes in two shapes.
 The round version of the product is 16.5 inches long, while the elongated version is two inches longer.
 Both would fit toilet bowls with hinge holes that are between 4.5 and 6.5 inches wide, so the seats are compatible with all toilet brands.